Opus Hong Kong

 Opus Hong Kong (傲璇 (ngou6 syun4)) is a 12-storey, 42.62 m residential high-rise completed in 2012 at 53 Stubbs Road on Mid-Levels in Hong Kong.
 The project was designed by Frank Gehry in collaboration with Ronald Lu and Partners, and developed by Swire Properties.
 It was Gehry's first Asian residential project.

 The building consists of 12 residential units which range from 560 to 640 m2, including two duplexes with pools.
-Additional features on the 3020 m2 site include underground parking, swimming pools, gyms, rainwater recycling for irrigation, and electric car charge systems.
+Additional features on the 3020 m2 site include underground parking, swimming pools, gyms, rainwater recycling for irrigation, and electric car charging systems.
 A 580 m2 apartment, taking up the entire eighth floor, became the most expensive apartment in Hong Kong when it was sold for HK$470 million in August 2012.

 The British Consul-General to Hong Kong has resided here since 2013.